WORLD WAR I REMEMBERED

 Because

-longer needed.
-Both coins have the denomination and date on one side
+until 1922.
+All the coins had the denomination on one side

 Item